sourcekris/RSATeachingStuff/go/exercise2.md

 ### Step 6: Ensure the ciphertext was decrypted properly

 To verify nothing broke during encryption/decryption, check that our `plaintext` is the same as our `originalMessage`.
-To do so, we will use the Go built-in `fmt.Println()` which will print an error if the arguments do not match:
+To do so, we will use the Go built-in `fmt.Println()` which will print `False` if the values do not match:

 ```go
 fmt.Println(plaintext == originalMessage)